 Another very easy hike that is worth exploring when you visit Zion National Park is the Weeping Rock trail.
 This very short hike does have some decent elevation change, but the trail isn’t very steep.
 It is classified as an easy hike for this reason.
 The trail takes you to a sandstone wall that is weeping water from it.
-Its a neat feature that is popular with kids.
+It is a neat feature that is popular with kids.

 Human History Museum

 There are so many fantastic photo opportunities in Zion National Park.
-Below is a gallery of some of the photographs I have been able to take in my many visits to the park over the years.
+Below is a gallery of some of the photographs I have been able to take during my many visits to the park over the years.